 and without treatment will continue.

-For example, should the back pain become debilitating, further affliction occurs due to the sense of disconnection of mind and body caused by the emotional disconnect from regular interpersonal communicative activates such as work, sports, leisure, etc. This cyclic pain conundrum is very real, very perpetual, and, as you would know if you suffer any type of chronic pain – in desperate need of treatment.
+For example, should the back pain become debilitating, further affliction occurs due to the sense of disconnection of mind and body caused by the emotional disconnect from regular interpersonal communicative activities such as work, sports, leisure, etc. This cyclic pain conundrum is very real, very perpetual, and, as you would know, if you suffer any type of chronic pain – in desperate need of treatment.

 So, how do I treat this affliction

 We will be discussing five ways, both physical and emotional, by which you can attend to any pain ailment or affliction.

 Firstly, pertaining to our physicality is the ability to address pain through:

 Secondly, pertaining to our emotionality is the ability to address pain through:

 Posture, balance, and body alignment in conjunction with strength and relaxation has been proven as an effective chronic pain remedy through many studies on the effectiveness of yoga in multiple conditions of chronic pain.
 Our body’s natural ability to normalise hormones, and regulate the stress response is an innate way by which we heal – it is only when the stress hormones are deregulated or over stimulated that the bodies healing capacity turns on itself – imagine a tree, water the seed too much and the tree will not grow!
 Therefore, by practising particular yogic techniques that focus on the awareness and moderation of internal and external stimuli as well as sensation we become conscious in a non-judgmental manner; this allows us to affect self-compassion as well as to experience the perception of pain differently.